usdot-jpo-sdcsdw/udp-interface/README.md

 # UDP Interface

+US Department of Transportation Joint Program office (JPO) Situation Data Clearinghouse/Situation Data Warehouse MVP (SDC/SDW MVP)

+In the context of ITS, the SDC/SDW is a data warehouse and distribution software system that stores data received from the [JPO-ODE] (https://github.com/usdot-jpo-ode/jpo-ode) system.
+This data is persisted for consumption by applications & systems supporting the operation, maintenance, and use of the transportation system, as well as related research and development efforts.

-The UDP Interface of the SDC/SDW mvp allows users to receive Advisory Situation Data Distributions stored in the warehouse.
-This interface maintains the legacy dialog sequence as shown below.
+Currently the SDC/SDW stores and distributes Traveler Information Messages (TIMs).
+The UDP Interface of the mvp SDC/SDW allows users to programmatically receive these TIMS bundled as Advisory Situation Data Distributions.
+These distributions contain up to 4 Advisory Situation Bundles, each composed of up to 10 Advisory Broadcasts.
+The advisory broadcasts contain the encoded traveler information message (TIM).
+To reveive data from this interface, a specific UDP dialog sequence must be followed.
+The below diagram depicts this sequence.

 ![UDP Dialog Sequence](images/udp_dialog_sequence.png)

+**Each of these messages are UPER encoded.

 ## Getting Started